 The Gin Fizz is a classic mixed drink that is much like a Whiskey Fizz, the main difference is found in the base spirit used.
-These two drinks are not alone as a number have taken the 'fizz' name over the years (see below the recipe).
+These two drinks are not alone as a number have taken the 'fizz' name over the years.

 The Gin Fizz has a very light, sour citrus flavor that allows the gin to shine through.
-Because of this, I would recommend using a good, quality gin.
-It doesn't have to be the best gin in house, though it's important to be aware that there is little in the drink to mask a cheap gin's undesirable notes.
+Because of this, using a good, quality gin is recommended.
+It doesn't have to be the best gin in the house, though it's important to be aware that there is little in the drink to mask a cheap gin's undesirable notes.

 You have options when making this drink:

-- The choice between lemon and lime is a personal one, though I have found that I prefer lime with the really dry London dry gins and lemon with those with those that have a lighter juniper profile seem to pair well together.
+- The choice between lemon and lime is a personal one, though lime with the really dry London dry gins and lemon with those that have a lighter juniper profile seem to pair well together.

 - Pour the gin, juice, sugar, and egg white into a cocktail shaker filled with ice.